Surname Origin

 Walter Ryland

-I'll close with this last observation.
+I'll close with one last observation.
 I have never seen any documentation for a John Bagby, born 1570 in Scotland.
 The only place I have ever seen such a John Bagby mentioned is in genealogy reports on the Internet and no source is given, and in the research known as [Creasy], as quoted below:

 For what it is worth, an extract from a letter written by Mr. John C. Bagby of Rushville, Illinois to Dr. George K. Bagby, May 18, 1894 is quoted, "John Bagby married a Welsh woman.
 Eight or ten children were born to them in Wales.
 All moved to America.
 One son John Bagby married a Miss Morriss, a sister of Dr. Morriss of Richmond, VA, in Louisa Co., VA and their children all married in Louisa Co.," In this letter Mr. Bagby says, "The sons of the Scotchman John Bagby or as he spelled it "Begbie" were all born in Wales and were scattered over Louisa, King and Queen, Prince William, Amelia and several other counties east and west of the James River, some as far down as Danville, Virginia.
 We cannot give any written record beyond our great-grandfather [Louisa County, Virginia].
 John Bagby, so called to distinguish him from a cousin John Bagby of King & Queen County, Virginia".